ig3/nginx-auth-request-azuread/README.md

-# nginx-auth-request-azuread
+# nginx-auth-request-azuread (naraad)

-This is an HTTP server that responds to requests from the nginx auth_request directive and authenticates against Azure AD OAuth 2.0 service.
+This is an HTTP server that provides authentication for a website served by nginx, based on Azure AD OAuth 2.0 service.

 ## Installation